Ensuring high standards in electrical safety and hazard management

-An arc flash occurs either when an electric current passes through air between conductors or from a conductor to ground instead of its intended path; temperatures can reach as high as 35,000° Fahrenheit!
+An arc flash occurs either when an electric current passes through air between conductors or from a conductor to ground instead of its intended path.
+During an arc flash, temperatures can reach as high as 35,000° Fahrenheit, four times higher than the surface of the sun.
 Arc flash conditions can occur when work is being conducted on energized equipment, or during an electrical equipment failure.

 The recent 2017 National Electric Code (NEC) update specifies that service equipment above 1200A need an arc flash assessment.
 Almost half of all states have already adopted the 2017 NEC and this code can be expected to become implemented nationwide.
-As this code becomes the standard, arc flash assessments will become mandatory.
+As this code becomes the standard, arc flash assessments and other electrical safety measures will become mandatory.